Trademark Search > Trademark Services > Trademark FAQ

 Are Trademarks, Copyrights, and Patents the same things?

-No. Trademarks, copyrights, and patents protect different types of intellectual property.
+No. Each protects a different form of intellectual property from infringement by others.
 A trademark typically protects brand names and logos used on goods and services.
 A copyright protects an original artistic or literary work.
 A patent protects an invention.
 For example, if you invent a new kind of vacuum cleaner, you would apply for a patent to protect the invention itself.
 You would apply to register a trademark to protect the brand name of the vacuum cleaner.
 And you might register a copyright for the TV commercial that you use to market the product.